-- 14. At this relatively early stage in the development of AVs, much of the existing literature that assesses the current state of AV development uses metrics such as miles/kilometres travelled in real-world test situations with the absence of a collision, a legal infraction, or a disengagement by the vehicle's ADS. - 15.
-Simple metrics such as kilometres travelled without a collision, legal infraction, or disengagement can be helpful for informing public dialogue about the general progress being made to develop AVs.
-Such measurements on their own, however, do not provide sufficient evidence to the international regulatory community that an AV will be able to safely navigate the vast array of different situations a vehicle could reasonably be expected to encounter. - 16.
-Furthermore, validation through real world testing alone would be time and cost prohibitive, potentially requiring an AV to drive billions of kilometres without incident to prove that it has significantly better safety performance than a human driver.
-It would also not be feasible to replicate this testing later. - 17.
+- 14. At this relatively early stage in the development of ADS, much of the existing literature that assesses the current state of ADS development uses metrics such as miles/kilometres travelled in real-world test situations with the absence of a collision, a legal infraction, or a disengagement by the vehicle's ADS. - 15.
+Metrics such as kilometres travelled without a collision, legal infraction, or disengagement can be helpful for informing public dialogue about the general progress being made to develop ADS.
+Such measurements on their own, however, do not provide sufficient evidence to the international regulatory community that an ADS will be able to safely navigate the vast array of different situations a vehicle could reasonably be expected to encounter. - 16.
+Furthermore, validation through real world testing alone would be time and cost prohibitive, potentially requiring an ADS to drive billions of kilometres without incident to prove that it has significantly better safety performance than a human driver.
+It would also not be feasible to replicate this testing later if there was a change to the system that needed to be re-validated. - 17.
 With these considerations in mind, it is recommended that a scenarios-based approach be used to systematically organize safety validation activities in an efficient, objective, repeatable, and scalable manner. - 18.
-Scenarios based validation consists of reproducing specific real-world situations that exercise and challenge the capabilities of an ADS-equipped vehicle to operate safely. - 19.
-Going forward, VMAD will establish a catalogue of scenarios that should be considered to validate, using the NATM pillars, the functional safety requirements established by FRAV.
+Scenarios based validation consists of reproducing specific situations that exercise and challenge the capabilities of an ADS-equipped vehicle to operate safely. - 19.
+Going forward, VMAD will establish a catalogue of scenarios that can be used by the various NATM pillars to validate the functional safety requirements established by FRAV.